 A break area is provided for students' convenience.
-There is one 10-minute break period during each three-hour class session.
+There is one break period during each three-hour class session.
 All food and drinks must be consumed in the break area.
-Food or drinks are not allowed in the classroom, hallways or shop area.
-Students are expected to do their part to keep the break area clean.
-Students may not visit other instructional areas or go to the parking lot during break.
+Food and drinks are not allowed in the classroom or shop area.
+Students are expected to keep the break area clean.
+Students may not visit other instructional areas nor go to the parking lot during break.
 Misuse of breaks may result in loss of break privileges.
 Due to the nature of some classes, break time may be adjusted or eliminated.